 Make an overpayment

-Making payments on top of your normal monthly payment is known as an overpayment.
-Overpaying could save you money as you’ll pay less interest over the term of your mortgage.
+Paying more towards your mortgage than your monthly payment is known as an overpayment.
+Overpaying could save you money as you’ll pay less interest over the length of your mortgage.

-When your mortgage is on a fixed interest rate, you can normally pay off up to 10% of your outstanding balance without paying an Early Repayment Charge (ERC).
-The balance is based on the amount outstanding on 31st March of the previous financial year.
+When your mortgage is on a fixed interest rate, you can normally overpay up to 10% of your balance without paying an Early Repayment Charge (ERC).
+This is known as your overpayment allowance.
+The balance is based on the amount you owed on the last 31st March of the previous financial year.
+You can see your allowance by logging into your mortgage hub.

-Check how making regular or one-off lump sum payments can reduce your monthly payment or length of your mortgage.
+Check how making regular or one-off larger payments can reduce your monthly payment or length of your mortgage.
+You can do this by using our overpayments calculator.

 Overpayment calculator